Thanks for reaching out!

 Here’s some more information about Corrosion

-When investigating fires that may have been intentionally set or the result of an accident, laboratory testing of fire debris evidence can be crucial in determining whether ignitable liquids were used to propagate the fire.
-In Texas, Armstrong Forensic Laboratory is an accredited testing laboratory that provides such testing services to law enforcement agencies, insurance companies, and private individuals.
+When investigating fires that may have been intentionally set or the result of an accident, laboratory testing of fire debris evidence can be crucial in determining whether ignitable liquids were used to propigate the fire.
+Armstrong Forensic Laboratory is an accredited testing laboratory that provides such testing services to law enforcement agencies and private individuals.

-Armstrong Forensic Laboratory, Inc is a ISO 17027:2017 accredited laboratory by ANSI National Accreditation board, (ANAB) and is accredited by the Texas Forensic Science Commission (TFSC) for fire debris.
+Armstrong Forensic Laboratory, Inc is a ISO 17027:2017 accredited by ANSI National Accreditation Board, (ANAB) and is accredited by the Texas Forensic Science Commision (TFSC) for fire debris.